CSC207-UofT/course-project-hello-kitchen/docs/specification.md

 # Specification

-## Intro
+## Intro to Hello Kitchen
-This is a desktop app developed using Java with no backend and no DB, with stored data written to disk.
+Hello Kitchen is a command line app developed using Java with no backend and no DB, with stored data written to disk.

 This app will run with a command line interface which will open a prompt